 Homeostasis: The maintenance of a constant internal environment via negative feedback.
 Negative feedback: A sequence of events triggered by a disturbance in the system, which counteracts the change, restoring the system to its set-point.

-- There is a change in internal environment (this is the Stimulus) - A Receptor/sensor detects the change in internal environment - The Control centre receives the information and triggers corrective mechanisms - Response is a Corrective mechanism that removes the stimulus - Internal environment returns to its Normal condition/set-point - Receptor detects that set-point is reached and Stops corrective mechanism
+• There is a change in internal environment (this is the Stimulus)

+• A Receptor/sensor detects the change in internal environment

+• The Control centre receives the information and triggers corrective mechanisms

+• Response is a Corrective mechanism that removes the stimulus

+• Internal environment returns to its Normal condition/set-point

+• Receptor detects that set-point is reached, sends signals to the control centre to Stop corrective mechanism

 - Negative feedback process [Sneaky Rabbit Chews Carrot Non Stop]

-- S: Stimulus
+- Stimulus

-- R: Receptor
+- Receptor

-- C: Control centre
+- Control centre

-- C: Corrective mechanism
+- Corrective mechanism

-- N: Normal condition/set-point restored
+- Normal condition/set-point restored

-- S: Stop corrective mechanism once receptor detects set-point restored
+- Stop corrective mechanism once receptor detects set-point restored